kwaldenphd/facial-recognition/README.md

 - What conclusions do the authors draw from their analysis (of prior research, benchmark datasets, or commercial systems)?
 - Other questions/comments/etc

-# Prompt 4: Lawsuits, Regulation, and Policy
+# Prompt 4: Congressional Hearings and Federal Reports

-##  Senate Subcommittee on Privacy, Technology and the Law (July 2012)\
+##  Senate Subcommittee on Privacy, Technology and the Law (July 2012)

 In July 2012, The Senate Judiciary Committee Subcomittee on Privacy, Technology and the Law heled a hearing "What Facial Recognition Technology Means for Privacy and Civil Liberties."
 The hearing included testimony from Federal Bureau of Investigation, Federal Trade Commission, Facebook, MorphoTrust USA, Carnegie Mellon University, National Sheriffs' Association, and Duke University representatives.